About Ken Brown

 Flowers to appreciate.

-Come and share my gardening experiences.
-I’m Ken Brown and I’ve been “Dallying In The Dirt” (the title of my free ezine,) most of my life and like most of us I love to share my growing tips and my experiences.
+How To Get Help!
 With some reading here and a little luck, maybe you can avoid most of the mistakes that I have made on your behalf and be more successful.
-When you inevitably make your own mistakes, ask me about them and I’ll try to provide some answers or tips when I'm not actually in my garden admiring the Iris.
+When you inevitably make your own mistakes, ask me about them and I’ll try to provide some answers or tips through my free ezine.

 My horticultural haven is unfinished and imperfect.
 If it was otherwise then my life’s work would be done and I wouldn’t know what to do.
 Come along with me as I work toward perfection, we’ll be together for a long time.
 I currently grow a rather crazy mix of vegetables a variety of perennial flowers and a smattering of annual flowers in the gaps and in a variety of containers.
 Oh!
 The vegetables are often found growing in containers as well.